rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/19. test.txt.png "test.txt")

 The text “testing 123!” is in test.txt.
-The test.py file opens the test.txt and overwrites it...with “testing 123!”
+The test.py file opens the test.txt and overwrites it with “testing 123!”

 But test.txt is owned by the root user, and again that timestamp was from right about the same time we ran the “ls -la” command.
 Let's wait a minute and run ls -la again: